flaviociravegna/softeng-ezwh/UnitTestReport.md

 ### **Class *RestockOrder* - method *addrestockOrderTransportNote***

 **Criteria for method *addrestockOrderTransportNote*:**
- -transport note is not empty E
+ - transport note is not empty E

 **Predicates for method *addrestockOrderTransportNote*:**